annjkai/FEND-nmap/README.md

 ## Caching and the Service Worker

-The service worker is only available in production mode.
+`create-react-app` comes with a built-in service worker, although it is only available in production mode.
 To work in production mode:
 1. Run `npm run build`
-2. Start production mode with `npm serve -s`
+This will create a build version of the app that caches the page and renders visited pages even when there is no network access.

 ## Third-party Data & Dependencies
+### APIs
 As part of the project requirements, I used the [Google Maps API](https://cloud.google.com/maps-platform/) as well as the [Foursquare API](https://developer.foursquare.com/).
-I also implemented
+### Packages
 * `create-react-app`
 * `escape-string-regexp`